lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 # GCP Keras Deep Learning Research

 This repo contains my research work about DNN algorithms on GCP.
 It's an ongoing research and updates will be made from time to time.

+**A research poster about DNN framework on GCP is [here](https://github.com/lingyixu/GCP-Keras-Deep-Learning/blob/master/Scalable_DNN_Framework_on_GCP.pdf).
+It's presented at the MSMF Reseach Exhibition on Oct 7, 2019.**

 * About data:
 MNIST datset (numbers), [Kather dataset](https://www.nature.com/articles/srep27988) (small tissue slides), and [TCGA dataset](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/TCGA-images.html) (large tissue slides).